Sage-Bionetworks-IT/schematic-infra/README.md

 ## Static Analysis

-As a pre-deployment step we syntatically validate the CDK json, yaml and python files with [pre-commit](https://pre-commit.com).
+As a pre-deployment step we syntactically validate the CDK json, yaml and python files with [pre-commit](https://pre-commit.com).

 Please install pre-commit, once installed the file validations will